mehtadome/Programming-Projects/Java Projects/Visualization/README.md

 Visualization is the art of depicting large sets of data as pictures.

-In this lab we used functions to create interesting colorful images.
+This program uses functions to create interesting colorful images.
 Hope you enjoy.

 The following .java files: Barnsley, Cantor, ComplexDynamicsFunction, WCF2 are all complex functions that paint a very interesting image.